masesgroup/KNet/src/documentation/index.md

 ### Project disclaimer

-KNet is a suite for Apache Kafka™, curated by MASES Group, can be supported by the open-source community.
+KNet is a suite for Apache Kafka™, maintained by MASES Group and open to community contributions.

-Its primary scope is to support other, public or internal, MASES Group projects: open-source community and commercial entities can use it for their needs and support this project, moreover there are dedicated community and commercial subscription plans.
+Its primary scope is to support other MASES Group projects — both open-source and commercial — though it is freely available for any use.
+Dedicated community and commercial subscription plans are available.

-The repository code and releases may contain bugs, the release cycle depends from Apache Kafka™ release cycle, critical discovered issues and/or enhancement requested from this or other projects.
+The repository and releases may contain bugs.
+The release cycle follows the Apache Kafka™ release cycle, with additional releases driven by critical issues or enhancement requests from this or other dependent projects.

-Looking for the help of Apache Kafka™ experts?
+Looking for Apache Kafka™ expertise?
 MASES Group can help you design, build, deploy, and manage Apache Kafka™ clusters and streaming applications.

 ---

 ## Scope of the project

-This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the [Apache Kafka™ binary distribution](https://kafka.apache.org/downloads).
+This project aims to create a set of libraries and tools to directly access, from .NET, all the features available in the [Apache Kafka™ binary distribution](https://kafka.apache.org/downloads).

 There are many client libraries written to manage communication with Apache Kafka™.
-Conversely, this project use directly the Java™ packages released from The Apache Foundation giving more than one benefit:
+Conversely, this project uses the Java™ packages released from The Apache Foundation directly, providing several benefits:

-* all implemented features are availables at no extra implementation costs, see [KNet usage](articles/usage.md);
+* all implemented features are available at no extra implementation costs — see [KNet usage](articles/usage.md);
-* avoids any third party communication protocol implementation;
+* avoids any third-party communication protocol implementation;
-* access all features made available from Apache Kafka™: the most important are Apache Kafka™ Streams and Apache Kafka™ Connect which does not have any C# implementation;
+* access to all features made available from Apache Kafka™: the most important are Apache Kafka™ Streams and Apache Kafka™ Connect, which have no native C# implementation;
 * measured high [performance](articles/performance.md) in many operating conditions.

 Currently the project tries to support, at our best, the [supported Apache Kafka™ binary distribution](https://kafka.apache.org/downloads):